 Companies are also required to ensure that any person acting under its authority, such as an employee, with access to Personal Data does not process the Personal Data except as instructed.
 This requirement will be important to keep in mind as you decide who within your Company should be trained on the TOMs and data protection more generally.

-How do Businesses know they have a Breach Incident?
+How do Businesses know they have a data Breach Incident?

 Typically, a business will learn that they have or are being breached in one of two ways: